nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/DeleteSequenceDiagram.puml" alt="DeleteSequenceDiagram" />

 `AddressBookParser` first obtains the index from the user's input.
-`AddressBookParser` ensures that there is only one keyword found which is a number.
-If there is no valid keyword found, `AddressBookParser` throws a ParseException.
+`AddressBookParser` ensures that there is only one parameter found which is a number.
+If there is no valid parameter found, `AddressBookParser` throws a ParseException.
 Otherwise, it creates a new instance of `DeleteCommand` that corresponds to the user input.
-`DeleteCommand` comprises of a targetIndex which is the zero based index number of the internship application to be deleted.
+`DeleteCommand` comprises of a `targetIndex` which is the zero based index number of the internship application to be deleted.

-Upon execution, `DeleteCommand` gets the internship application to be deleted and calls on `model::deleteItem` which deletes it from the list.
+Upon execution, `DeleteCommand` gets the internship application to be deleted and calls on `m::deleteItem` which deletes it from the list.
 > **_NOTE:_** The sequence diagram shows a simplified execution of the DeleteCommand.

 <br></br>